Definition Essay – “Identity”

 - Are there any other identifying factors that define your identity, pertaining to a specific hobby or interest?
 Being a son/daughter/sister/brother/ parent/partner?
 Why are these factors important to who you are?

 The essay must be typed and double spaced.
-On the upper left hand corner, you must type your name, “English 21”, “Section 0225”, and my name “Mark Nishimura”.
+On the upper left hand corner, you must type your name, “English 21”, my name, and the date.
 It must also have a title, centered above the essay.